-Indian equity markets began the day's proceedings on a cautious note.
-Although they barely managed to stay afloat in the early hours, selling pressure subsequently intensified pushing the indices into the red.
-There was no respite in the final trading hour either and the indices closed well below the dotted line.
-While the Sensex today closed lower by 163 points (down 1%), the NSE-Nifty today closed lower by 53 points (1%).
-The BSE Mid Cap and the BSE Small Cap were not spared either as they lost 1% each.
-Losses were largely seen in banking, oil and gas and metal stocks.
+Indian equity markets began the day's proceedings on a cautious note today and gradually moved deeper into the red on the back of relentless selling pressure across heavyweights.
+There was no respite in the final trading hour as well and the indices closed below the dotted line.
+While the Sensex today closed lower by 104 points, the NSE-Nifty today closed lower by 36 points.
+The BSE Mid Cap and the BSE Small Cap were not spared either as they closed lower by 1% each.
+Losses were largely seen in banking, metals and IT stocks.

-As regards global markets, most Asian indices closed mixed today while European indices have opened in the red.
-The rupee was trading at Rs 54.73 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have also opened mixed.
+The rupee was trading at Rs 55.64 to the dollar at the time of writing.